Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim(s) 1, 3-4, 6-13, and 21 is/are rejected under 35 U.S.C.
+Applicant’s arguments, see pages 15-16 of the Remarks, filed June 9, 2026, with respect to claims 1, 3-4, 6-13, and 21 have been fully considered and are persuasive.
+Claims 6-9 have been cancelled.
+Applicant’s argument that the reference of Sakamoto does not disclose an aminoacyl-tRNA synthetase that catalyzes AzK has been found persuasive.
+Therefore, the rejection of claims 1, 3-13, and 21 under 35 U.S.C.
 103 as being unpatentable over Sakamoto (WO 2020/045656 – cited previously on form PTO-892 and English Translation of WO 2020/045656 retrieved on May 22, 2025 – cited previously on form PTO-892.
 The English Translation of WO 2020/045656 is used for specific passages of Sakamoto) and evidenced by Fladischer (Non-canonical amino acids as building blocks: New translation systems for non-canonical amino acids.
 Dissertation.
 Pages 1-334.
 Technischen Universaitat Graz.
-February 2018 – form PTO-892)
+February 2018 – form PTO-892) has been withdrawn.

-Claim(s) 1, 3-4, 6-13, and 21 is/are rejected under 35 U.S.C.
+Claim(s) 1, 3-4, 10-13, 21, 25-28, and 30 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Fladischer (Non-canonical amino acids as building blocks: New translation systems for non-canonical amino acids.
 Dissertation.
 Technischen Universaitat Graz.
 Pages 1-334.
-February 2018 – form PTO-892).
+February 2018 – cited previously on form PTO-892).

 Regarding claims 1, 3, and 11, Fladischer disclsoes a Methanomethylophilus alvus aminoacyl-tRNA synthetase (MaPylRS) having pyrrolysyl-tRNA synthetase activity (abstract and page 191 and Supporting Figure 2 at page 222).
 The MaPylRS of Fladischer has 100% sequence identity to the MaPylRS of SEQ ID NO:1 of the instant application, as evidenced by reference 22 at page 191 (Borrel.
 Comparative genomics highlights the unique biology of Methanomassiliicoccales, a Thermoplasmatales-related seventh order of methanogenic archaea that encodes pyrrolysine.
 BMC Genomics.
-2014 Aug 13;15:679 - form PTO-892, page 19 “Data access” “CP004049 and see the sequence alignment below).
+2014 Aug 13;15:679 – cited previously on form PTO-892, page 19 “Data access” “CP004049 and see the sequence alignment below).

 Regarding claim 21, Fladischer discloses a composition comprising MaPylRS (bottom of page 195).